<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 The silent threat of cybersecurity is hiding in every click, and every download.
 According to the Official Cybercrime Report by Cybersecurity Ventures, the global annual cost of cybercrime is expected to reach $9.5 trillion in 2024.
 Adding more fuel to the fire, the cost of cybercrime will hit a staggering $10.5 trillion by next year.
 Every second, hackers are plotting, probing, and infiltrating, and the stakes have never been higher.

 So, what’s the solution?
 Threat detection is a daunting task but powerful technologies like AI can do wonders.
-GPU-powered AI solutions for threat detection can help organisations beat the rising wave of malicious activities.
+GPU-powered AI solutions for automated threat detection can help organisations beat the rising wave of malicious activities.

 Introduction to GPU Acceleration in Threat Detection